Magic continuum in twisted bilayer square lattice with staggered flux

 To gain some intuition of the interlayer tunneling term Eq. \eqref{eq:M_u}, we will first discuss the case in which the top layer is rigidly shifted along the $\x$-direction by one lattice spacing while the bottom layer is intact.
 In this case, the relative deformation $\u$ is uniform in space and is given by $\u= \hat{\x}$, namely $(u_x,u_y)=(1,0)$ in the un-rotated coordinates (which can be also written as $\u=(u_1,u_2)=(1,-1)/\sqrt{2}$ in the $45^\circ$-rotated coordinates).
 Rewritten in terms of the un-deformed lattice positions $\R$, the Lagrangian coordinates, the interlayer tunneling term is given by

 Transforming it back to the lattice fermions, the interlayer Hamiltonian can be understood via Fig. \ref{fig:stack}.
 Within the $2\times 2$ unit cell of each layer, the four sites, which are labeled by $i=1,2,3,4$ in Eq. \eqref{eq:sublattice}, are colored as blue, green, orange, and pink vertices respectively.
 The spin-independent interlayer tunneling occurs between sites in the two layers that are connected by vertical links.
 Depending on the color of the link shown in Fig. \ref{fig:stack}, the hopping terms are different.
-The amplitudes of the tunneling terms from the top to the bottom layer are given by (1) $2w e^{-i {\phi}}$ for the blue links, (2) $2w e^{i {\phi}}$ for the green links, (3) $2w e^{i(\pi- {\phi})}$ for the orange links, and (4) $2w e^{i( {\phi}-\pi)}$ for the pink links.
+The amplitudes of the tunneling terms from the top to the bottom layer are given by (1) $2w e^{-i {\phi}}$ for the blue links and (2) $2w e^{i (\phi-\pi)}$ for the orange links.
 Here $w$ is given by $w=|w_1 + i w_2|$, and $ {\phi}=\arctan(w_2/w_1) + \pi/4$.